MorenoLaQuatra/SumTO_financial_summarization/README.md

 ## Pre-trained Financial model

-Available at https://huggingface.co/morenolq/SumTO_FNS2020 or direclty on pytorch using the tag `morenolq/SumTO_FNS2020`
+Available at https://huggingface.co/morenolq/SumTO_FNS2020 or using the transformers python library with the tag `morenolq/SumTO_FNS2020`

 ## Citation (Coming Soon)